-The 2020-21 publicly funded (free) flu vaccine program has now concluded.
-Information for the 2021-22 campaign will be posted here when available.
+The 2021-22 publicly funded (free) flu vaccine program will be available soon.

 Early vaccination means you are better protected.
 The flu vaccine is a safe, effective way to help people stay healthy, prevent illness and save lives.

 - Flu shots are available at: public health clinics across the province, some physician and nurse practitioner offices and in local pharmacies.

 - Anyone six months and older can receive the flu vaccine.